There is something different about how most people feel on their birthday.

 What Changes on That Day

-On your birthday, you are more likely to give yourself permission to feel good.
+On your birthday, you may be more likely to give yourself permission to feel good.

 There is often a quiet expectation that the day is allowed to be enjoyable.